 - During the course of the year, our pupils have the opportunity to conduct a mock trial at a Crown Court.
 This year the mock trial will take place at the Central Criminal Court (Old Bailey), judged by a circuit judge, with members of chambers acting as witnesses and jury.
 This is an invaluable opportunity for advice and feedback.

-At the successful conclusion of twelve months of pupillage, or exceptionally after twelve months, pupils will be eligible to apply for tenancy in Chambers.
+At the successful conclusion of eighteen months of pupillage, or exceptionally after twelve months, pupils will be eligible to apply for tenancy in Chambers.
 The application will comprise an interview, an advocacy exercise and a written application, including the submission of written work and references.
 Our assessment criteria are based upon the principles of Fair Recruitment, equal treatment and the Professional Statement Competences.